Keith-S-Thompson/random-passwords/README.md

 ### UPDATE, Mon 2019-05-06 :

-Corrected a bug that caused `gen-passphrase` to break on systems were Perl uses 32-bit integers.
+Corrected a bug that caused `gen-passphrase` to break on systems where Perl uses 32-bit integers.
 (This was not a security hole;
 the command would simply fail.)

 https://github.com/Keith-S-Thompson/random-passwords/issues/4